MagTer/MyAssistant/README.md

   * `.github/copilot-instructions.md` (global coding conventions)
   * `.vscode/tasks.json` (build / test commands the agent can run)
 * Continuous Integration kicks in via GitHub Actions on every PR to ensure tests & lints stay green.

+## Building

+`./gradlew build` builds the pure Kotlin modules out of the box.
+Android modules (`app`, `feature:*`) are included only when a local Android SDK is present.
+Provide the SDK path via an `ANDROID_HOME` environment variable or a `local.properties` file with `sdk.dir=/path/to/sdk` to compile the Android code.